brycefisher/brycefisher.github.io-jekyll/_posts/2014-04-24-setting-up-ssl-on-aws-cloudfront-and-s3.md

   }]
 }
 {% endhighlight %}

 The JSON snippet above gives this user all privileges, so be careful!

 **Setup AWS Cli** For Mac just use homebrew:

 {% highlight bash %}
 $ brew up
-$ brew install aws-cfn-tools aws-iam-tools
+$ brew install aws-cfn-tools awscli
 {% endhighlight %}

 On Debian/Ubuntu, just apt-get: